how many mountain gorilla families are in volcanoes national park-Rwanda

 Hirwa mountain gorilla family

 Hirwa mountain gorilla family is among the newest gorilla families with 16 members.
 It got its name from Kinyarwanda, meaning "lucky one," and it’s very lucky because of the twins in their family.

 Ugyenda mountain gorilla family

-Ugyenda gorilla family contains 11 members, the group is gifted with one silverback called Ugyenda meaning ‘’on the move’’ Ugyenda is always moving and mobile, Ugyenda is found around mount Bisoke region and very hard to trek since they live on Bisoke slopes.
+The Ugyenda gorilla family contains 11 members, the group is gifted with one silverback called Ugyenda, meaning "on the move’’ Ugyenda is always moving and mobile.
+Ugyenda is found around the Mount Bisoke region and is very hard to trek since they live on the Bisoke slopes.

 Titus mountain gorilla family

-Titus mountain gorilla family got its name from a silverback called Titus who was born when zoologist Dian Fossey was doing her research in Karisoke Research Centre, Titus was the only survivor from the entire family when his members were poached but he endured and he was made to join another family at a tender age, when he grew up, he broke away with other sharp 5 females and silverbacks like Beetsme to form their mountain gorilla family that later became so successful in Volcanoes national park, although Titus passed on at 35 years of age.
-Titus mountain gorilla family is main reserved aside for research purposes and for any tracking in cases of permit shortage on special request.
+Titus mountain gorilla family was named after a silverback named Titus who was born during zoologist Dian Fossey's research at Karisoke Research Centre.
+Titus was the only survivor from the entire family when his members were poached, but he endured and was made to join another family at a young age.
+When he grew up, he broke away with other sharp five females and silverbacks like Beetsme to form their mountain gorilla Titus mountain gorilla family is primarily reserved for research purposes and for tracking on special request in cases of permit shortages.